-This FCR published by AGH is based on the financial position as at March 31, 2018, and is prepared on a consolidated basis, which encompasses information in relation to all Bermuda Monetary Authority (BMA) insurance-regulated entities within the Argus Group.
+This FCR published by Argus Group Holdings Limited is based on the financial position as at March 31, 2019, and is prepared on a consolidated basis, which encompasses information in relation to all Bermuda Monetary Authority (BMA) insurance-regulated entities within the Argus Group.

-Listed in the table below are the five subsidiaries of the Argus Group, which are licenced by the BMA to carry on general and long-term business insurance in Bermuda.
+Listed in the table below are the five Bermuda insurance subsidiaries of the Argus Group, which are licenced by the BMA to carry on general and long-term insurance business in Bermuda.
+The subsidiaries that operate outside of Bermuda have not been reported on an individual basis within this report as they fall outside the scope of this FCR.
 This FCR is prepared on a Group basis and provides additional specific disclosures related to those entities listed below: